mikelemilia/ped-conformational-analysis/README.md

 Once the program starts, menu showing the possible options is shown.
 In order to select an option it is sufficient to report its number.
 To undo any wrong selection, it is enough to digit `Q` (QUIT) or `B` (BACK) or `U` (UNDO).

 Regardless which task you're willing to execute, you are asked to insert the path to the folder containing `.pdb` files of the
 PED of interest (for example `data` in our analysis).
 If the folder does not exist or if it does not contain PED files (in `.pdb` format), you are asked to provide a new folder; on the contrary, once the path is correctly provided, a unique list containing all possible PED IDs is shown and you are asked to insert the index or the ID of the PED of interest.
+Since the second task considers only PED with at least two ensembles, the ones with one ensemble will not be shown as selectable (and if the folder contains only that, you will be asked to provide another folder).

 As soon as the PED ID is correctly supplied, an instance of the `ModelFeatures` class, if the first task has been chosen, or an instance of the `PEDFeatures` class, if the case of the second one, is initialized.